aherrero/aherrero.github.io/_posts/2018-02-12-Borarm-Robotic-Arm.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rRRQp8YUqT0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 But until then, there is so much work to do.

 # Servo testing
 The first to do is to try the electronic available.

 ![borarm_v1_img](/assets/borarm/1.1.JPG)

 Here is where I've realized that the servos need more power, more current.
-So, I use an external power supply for the servos (using a microusb adaptator and a normal tranformer from a mobile, 5V, 2A) and also for the Arduino, with the VIn pin, and the serial cable to see what happens in the serial communication.
+So, I use an external power supply for the servos (using a microusb adaptator and a normal tranformer from a mobile, 5V, 2A) to move them, and we can use also this power supply to turn on the Arduino with the pin Vin.

+The USB cable is connected to the PC for seeing the serial communication terminal.

 # Structure
 I've used polystyrene to build the structure.
 Very easy to build something quickly, but not too stable.

 ![borarm_v1_img](/assets/borarm/1.2.JPG)

-Here, I've realized that I would need spaces between the walls, to restrict the movement, therwise, when I tighten the screw, the walls bend.
+Here, I've realized that I would need spaces between the walls, to restrict the movement.
+Otherwise, when I tighten the screw, the walls bend.
 Also, longer screws should work better.

 ![borarm_v1_img](/assets/borarm/1.4.png)